 The question therefore is – “What is Digital Transformation?”

 If you asked ten business leaders, you would probably get ten different answers.
 Digital Transformation means different things to different companies.

-Digital Transformation is difficult and harder than normal change programme’s.
+Digital Transformation is difficult and harder than normal change programmes.
 Your business leaders have to embrace Digital Transformation.
-They are key to your programme success.
+They are key to your program success.
 The simpler you keep it, the easier it will be to succeed.

 SMAC (Social, Mobile, Analytics & Cloud) technology covers the technology portion of Digital Transformation.
 Operational excellence covers the people and process side of Digital Transformation.
 Applying ‘’Agile’’ is the way to achieve operational excellence.

 Let’s assume Agile covers, Scrum, Kanban, DevOps, Agile Operations, Scaled Agile, and Business Agility.
 Your company would need to determine which parts are relevant for your Digital Transformation.
 This would allow your company to achieve operational excellence and eliminate waste.